Turkish television drama: Censorship, bans and self-censorship in Turkish TV series

-Television channels in Turkey are controlled by the Radio and Television Supreme Council.
-If RTUK detects that any channel is broadcasting obscene, illegal, disruptive or divisive content, the channel may be fined, suspended, or even closed by canceling the license of the channel.
-Therefore, TV channels have to pay attention to their content.
-Punishments are often given because the scene is against the general moral code.
-Generally, things that are forbidden are either not shown on television or shown by censorship.
-Often the boundaries of what is immoral are unclear and very personal.
-Therefore, what deserves punishment and what does not cause controversy.
-And for this reason, screenwriters have internalized self-censorship.
-There are complaints as to why the sensitivity to alcohol or sexuality issues is not shown on issues of abuse and violence scenes.
+In Turkey, the Radio and Television Supreme Council (RTÜK) regulates television channels.
+If the council deems a channel's content to be obscene, illegal, disruptive, or divisive, it may fine, suspend, or close the channel by revoking its license.
+Therefore, TV channels must pay close attention to their content.
+Punishments are often given for content that goes against the general moral code.
+Forbidden content is generally not shown on television; however, if it is shown, it is censored.
+However, the boundaries of what is considered immoral are often unclear and subjective.
+Therefore, what deserves punishment and what does not is controversial.
+For this reason, screenwriters have adopted self-censorship.
+According to one anonymous screenwriter, scenes involving alcohol or sexuality receive more attention than scenes involving abuse or violence.